thosearetheguise/thosearetheguise.github.io/_posts/2021-09-21-Vulnhub-Hackerkid-1.md

 ![image3.png]({{site.baseurl}}/Images/vb-hackerkid/IMAGE3.png)

-There have been a lot of hints to look at [DIG](https://linux.die.net/man/1/dig) so let’s go ahead and do that.
+Another hint to look at [DIG](https://linux.die.net/man/1/dig) so let’s go ahead and do that.

 ```